 You were never more than 3 feet away, and God forbid a door should come between us.
 That was "unacceptable".
 You were a stickler for the routine, 6am mornings would be my wake up, you, pulling at the covers, purring loudly, on my lap while I had coffee, the sound of the can opener meant you were getting tuna water!! your favorite, tho you would not eat the tuna.
 At 11pm when it was bedtime, "OR ELSE" a running fit ensued.
 The day ended, a new one on the way.

 Then the day came that I had dreaded everyday,yet knew was inevitable, for 13 years.
 When you got sick, The vet gave me medicine you hated, but, I was determined.
 I watched for 3 weeks, devastated, as you broke the bond between us, staying away from me as much as possible.
 I knew the end was near.
 Thanksgiving day i spent with you, begging, pleading with you to live, yet, knowing that the next morning would be your last.
 I should've died of a stroke, 7 years before, so the Dr.s said, but, you wouldn't allow it.
 For the weeks I was bedfast, You were always there gently purring in my ear, giving me life.
 I could not do the same for you.
 This wasn't right.
 I am so sorry my baby boy.
-The next morning I took you to the vet, who eliminated your pain, but, added to mine.
+The next morning I took you to the vet, who eliminated your pain, but, gave me a permanent, new 1.
 When I carried you in, a tech was waiting, and whisked you away from me, your goodbye was a confused, scared, pathetic yowl from another room, that tore me apart inside.
-A pain i have never felt b4.

 HOW YOU GOT YOUR NAME: